yihuai-gao/arx5-sdk/README.md

 ```sh
 sudo ip link set up can0 type can bitrate 1000000
 ```
 and you are good to go.
+You should run it **every time** after connecting a usb-can adaptor.
 If you have multiple arms and you want to fix the CAN interface name mapping for each arm, you need to register the adapter to the CAN rules:
 ```sh
 sudo dmesg # Find the idVendor, idProduct and serial number of your adapter